Skip to main contentSkip to navigation

 How much does Seagate Exos 10TB recovery cost?

-Firmware-level recovery (SA degradation, translator corruption) is $600 to $900.
-Head swap requiring donor matching is $1,200 to $1,500.
-Surface damage or multi-head failure is $1,500 to $2,000.
+Firmware-level recovery (SA degradation, translator corruption) is $900 for helium drives.
+Head swap requiring donor matching is $3,000 plus helium refill ($400-$800) and donor cost.
+Surface damage or multi-head failure is $4,000 plus helium and donor costs.
 Free evaluation, firm quote before work starts, and no charge if we cannot recover the data.

 Exos drive failed in your array?